Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Introduction

-Recently, Garvan, Sellers and Smoot \cite{Garvan-Sellers-Smoot-2024} discovered a remarkable symmetry in the famlilies of congruences for generalized Frobenius partitions $c\psi_{2,0}(n)$ and $c\psi_{2,1}(n)$.
-They also emphasized that the considerations for the general case of $c\psi_{k,\beta}$ are important for future work.
-For each $k$, Chen and Zhu \cite{Chen-Zhu-arxiv} construct a vector-valued modular form for the generating functions of $c\psi_{k,\beta}(n)$, and determine an equivalence relation among all $\beta$.
-With the aid of these correspondences, they proved a family of congruences of $c\phi_3(n)$, the Andrews' $3$-colored Frobenius partition.
+The first author, together with Chen and Garvan \cite{Chen2-Garvan-arxiv}, showed how congruences modulo powers of $5$ and $7$ for the coefficients of the third-order mock theta function $f(q)$ imply congruences modulo powers of $5$ and $7$ for the coefficients of the related third-order mock theta function $\omega(q)$, using Atkin--Lehner involutions and transformation results of Zwegers.
+Subsequently, Garvan, Sellers, and Smoot \cite{Garvan-Sellers-Smoot-2024} demonstrated how Atkin--Lehner involutions imply surprising connections for families of Frobenius partition congruences for the generalized Frobenius partitions $c\psi_{2,0}(n)$ and $c\psi_{2,1}(n)$.
+They also emphasized that considerations for the general case of $c\psi_{k,\beta}$ are important for future work.
+For each $k$, Chen and Zhu \cite{Chen-Zhu-arxiv} constructed a vector-valued modular form for the generating functions of $c\psi_{k,\beta}(n)$ and determined an equivalence relation among all $\beta$.
+With the aid of these correspondences, they proved a family of congruences for $c\phi_3(n)$.
+Wang and Wang \cite{Wang-Wang} gave a new example of Chen and Zhu's framework for $c\psi_{4,\beta}(n)$.

-We now establish a connection between $C\Psi_{6,3}$ and $C\Psi_{6,0}$ via an Atkin-Lehner involution and prove congruences modulo powers of 3 for $c\psi_{6,0}(n)$.
-From \cite[Theorem 2.1]{Baruah-Sarmash-2015}, Baruah and Sarmash expressed the generating function of $c\phi_6(n)$ in terms of Ramanujan's theta functions:
+In this paper, we establish a connection between $C\Psi_{6,3}$ and $C\Psi_{6,0}$ via an Atkin--Lehner involution, and prove congruences modulo powers of $3$ for $c\psi_{6,0}(n)$.
+From \cite[Theorem 2.1]{Baruah-Sarmah-2015}, Baruah and Sarmah expressed the generating function of $c\phi_6(n)$ in terms of Ramanujan's theta functions:

 where